-There’s a new player on the social lending field—today real estate developer Doron Aviv and former CEO of Discount Bank Giora Offer launched a peer-to-peer lending fund, BLender.
+There’s a new player on the social lending field—today real estate developer Doron Aviv and former CEO of Discount Bank Giora Ofer launched a peer-to-peer lending fund, BLender.
 It’s anonymous, and the lender’s information is stored securely online…

 Crowdsourced loans, an alternative to consumer loans from banks or credit card companies, are gaining momentum, even in Israel.
 BLender, which developed a platform to thoroughly screen borrowers within seconds using social networks, among others, is trying to shatter the banking monopoly.
 And it even has something to offer to lenders.
 Read more.

-A new venture launched by the Aviv family and Giora Offer “bypasses” banks to connect borrowers and lenders for loans of up to NIS 30,000.
+A new venture launched by the Aviv family and Giora Ofer “bypasses” banks to connect borrowers and lenders for loans of up to NIS 30,000.
 Borrowers are screened quickly using a photo of their paystub and access to their Facebook profile.
 Read more.

 Will they succeed in giving the banks a run for their money?
 A group of entrepreneurs launched a new venture called BLENDER to create a platform for peer-to-peer lending.
 It connects people who want to lend money and those who want to borrow, all while minimizing brokerage fees.
 Read more.